melodell/melodell.github.io/README.md

 Source code lives on the `source` branch. \
 GitHub Pages hosts from the `main` branch.

+### What?
+TBD
+### Why?
+TBD
+### How?
+- Languages: React, HTML, Markdown, a little CSS.
+- [Gatsby](https://www.gatsbyjs.com/) for scalable static pages.
+Lighter weight than React with all the React magic.
+- [Fomantic UI](https://fomantic-ui.com/) for clean, easy styling.
+- GitHub Pages for easy deployment.

+## Workflow
 ### Develop
 Local development on `source` branch